marat-gainullin/winnie/docs/README.md

 ```

 ## Build
-To biuld a ready to use bundle, type the following in your command prompt:
+To build a ready to use bundle, type the following in your command prompt:
 ```
 gulp bundle
 ```